ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 * Important qualitative factors to watch for:

-    * Drive team skill
+    * Drive team skill.

     * CONSISTENCY

-    * Recovery from driver mistakes and robot failures
+    * Recovery from driver mistakes and robot failures.

 * When scouting, look for teams’ strengths *and* weaknesses.
 Both can be used to best them